 Step 1: Earn a Bachelor's Degree

 - Write for school publications.
-Writing for student-run publications, such as newspapers, magazines, blogs or newsletters, can help aspiring freelance writers improve their writing skills.
-These opportunities can also provide writers with valuable experience and professional writing samples.
+Aspiring freelance writers can improve their writing skills, by writing for student publications such as newspapers, magazines, blogs or newsletters.
+These opportunities provide writers with valuable experience and professional writing samples.

 - Take business courses.
-Marketing and accounting classes can show freelancers how to promote themselves to clients and manage their finances as independent contractors.
+Marketing and accounting classes instruct freelancers on how to promote themselves and manage their finances as independent contractors.

 - Take computer classes.
-Since the majority of freelance work is conducted online, the more computer-savvy a freelance writer is, the better.
-Computer classes can help an aspiring writer learn how to use word processing, spreadsheet and multimedia software.
+Since the majority of freelance work is conducted online, freelancers should be computer savvy.
+Computer classes teach aspiring writers how to use word processing, spreadsheet and multimedia software.

 - Participate in an internship.
-An internship in journalism can help aspiring freelancers advance and build upon their skills outside of the classroom.
+An internship in journalism allows aspiring freelancers to gain valuable experience outside of the classroom.
 Internships may also appeal to potential clients when listed on a writer's resume.

 Step 2: Build a Portfolio

-A portfolio consists of samples of published work that highlight a writer's style and composition skills; it's perhaps the most important thing a writer needs when finding freelance work.
+A portfolio consists of samples of published work that highlight a writer's style and composition skills.
+When looking for freelance jobs, a writer needs a portfolio.
 A beginning writer's portfolio may include work completed in college or through an internship.
 Collecting a body of published samples may entail writing for newspapers, magazines, blogs or other publications.

 Step 3: Seek Freelance Assignments

-Much of a freelance writer's time is spent finding work.
+Much of a freelance writer's time is spent looking for work.
 Writers can find job opportunities through both print and online media.
-Freelancers can apply for writing positions or send out query letters and article proposals directly to editors of various publications.
+Freelancers can apply for writing positions, or send out query letters and article proposals directly to editors of various publications.
 If an editor approves a proposal, he or she may negotiate a contract with the freelance writer and outline requirements for the article.
 Freelance writers seldom work for just one publisher and often work for several at the same time.

 - Join a professional organization.
-Professional organizations, like the American Society of Journalists and Authors or the National Writers Union, can be helpful for beginning writers.
-These organizations may offer networking opportunities that help freelancers find new clients, internship opportunities and even insurance discounts.
+Professional organizations like the American Society of Journalists and Authors or the National Writers Union are helpful for new writers.
+These organizations offer networking opportunities that assist freelancers with acquiring clients, internship opportunities and even insurance discounts.
 Local writing organizations also exist for writers living in or near major cities.